 “I stand before you today, to repudiate the ridiculous notion that the American people will not vote for qualified candidates, simply because he is not white or because she is not a male,” she told supporters as she started her presidential campaign.

-It took far too long for that sentiment to come to fruition, but the statement seems prophetic all these years later with Barack Obama having spent 8 years in the White House and with the country about to elect Hillary Clinton as the first woman president in U.S. history.
+It took far too long for that sentiment to come to fruition, but the statement seems prophetic all these years later with Barack Obama having spent 8 years in the White House and with the country very likely about to elect Hillary Clinton as the first woman president in U.S. history.

 After leaving Congress she taught at Mount Holyoke College and was often asked to lecture.
 She was the author of two books, “Unbossed And Unbought” in 1970 and “The Good Fight” in 1973.
 One of her speeches is also included in the book, “We Rise”, a collection of speeches by noteworthy African-American women throughout U.S. history.